 Many canines occasionally eat grass, which may provide vitamins that your puppy craves.
 Your pup might also simply like the taste.
 Occasional grazing typically isn't a cause for concern unless it develops into gnawing on poisonous plants.

 Dirt's Hidden Treasures

 Some dogs may prefer specific areas, such as mulch piles that may have a mushroom-like aroma or taste.
-Too much dirt munching can stop up your puppy's innards, but an occasional taste probably won’t cause issues.
+Too much dirt munching can obstruct your puppy's digestive system, but an occasional taste probably won’t cause issues.